All Episodes

 Mantis X is a firearms training system.

-It's no ammo, it's all electronic.
+It's all electronic.

 You get to practice and improve your shooting accuracy.